samsuanchen/fvm/README.md

 	a useful virtural machine will be activated in the same time.
 	So that, via arduino IDE console, we could enter simple commands to check, test, even change the features of the arduino code.
-This article is trying to describe, by examples, how simple we could use this virtural machine.
+This article is trying to describe, by examples, how easy we could use this virtural machine.

 ## 摘要